Do you know, travel buddies, snacks from Indonesia that are idols for Caucasian tourists?

 Grace Rumondor is the founder of Go Travela Indonesia.
 Her favorite culinary topics are History and Cooking Techniques.

-Snacks from Indonesia that are liked by Caucasian tourists to go viral and worldwide!
+Snacks from Indonesia that are loved by foreign tourists and have gone viral and gone global!

-Did you know that on Youtube reviews and star hotels, there are lots of snacks from Indonesia that are served, become the subject of discussion and are liked by foreign tourists.
+Did you know that on YouTube reviews and Star Hotels, there are lots of snacks from Indonesia that are served, which are discussed and liked by foreign tourists.

 Starting from the form of crispy, fried, croquettes, pudding to drinks.
-What a treat archipelago culinary we are second to none and worldwide.
+What a treat Archipelago Culinary we are second to none and global.

 Snacks Original Hits Indonesia

-Well, curious what are these snacks?
-Let's see the full review as follows:
+So, are you curious about what these snacks are?
+Come on, see the complete review as follows:

-The main ingredients for making fried bananas are: kepok banana and plantain.
-This one snack is a daily snack that is quite commonly eaten by the people of Indonesia.
+The main ingredients for making fried bananas are kepok banana and plantain.
+This snack is an everyday snack that is quite commonly eaten by Indonesian people.

-This snack comes in various versions, where the fruit is simply fried in shallow oil or coated with a flour mixture before frying until golden.
+This snack comes in various versions, where the fruit is simply fried using shallow oil or coated with flour mixture before frying until golden.

-Not only often modify it with melted milk, sweet chocolate, and cheese, but fried bananas also have different names in different regions of the archipelago.
+Not only are they often modified with melted milk, sweet chocolate and cheese, but fried bananas also have different names in various regions of the archipelago.

 Fried gedhang in Java or godoh biu in Bali.
-Traditionally, this Indonesian snack can be found on carts or roadside stalls.
+Traditionally, you can find this snack from Indonesia in carts or roadside stalls.

-Basically, Indonesian chips (chips) have a savory and sweet taste, there are even variants of sweet and spicy to savory and spicy with various levels.
+Basically, Indonesian chips have a savory and sweet taste, there are even sweet and spicy to savory and spicy variants with various levels.

 The basic ingredients are potatoes, fruit, vegetables, or fish.
 There are also those from breadfruit, taro, salak, and jackfruit which you will also encounter a lot.

-To make chips, all the raw vegetables and fruit are cut into thin strips and then fried in vegetable oil until crispy.
+To make chips, cut all the raw vegetables and fruit into thin pieces and then fry them using vegetable oil until crispy.

-Well, varieties that are quite popular include banana chips and cassava chips.
+Well, quite popular varieties include banana chips and cassava chips.

-In addition, the chips are also very diverse, such as those made from chicken feet, chilies, sea cucumbers, spinach, cassava, to sweet potatoes.
+Apart from that, chips are also very diverse, such as those made from chicken feet, chilies, sea cucumbers, spinach, cassava and sweet potatoes.

-In fact, there is always room for the emergence of various kinds of chips with new ingredients, thus enriching the variety of these snacks.
+In fact, there is always room for various types of chips to emerge with new ingredients, thereby enriching the variety of this snack.

 - 11 Souvenirs Typical of Sumbawa What You Must Bring Home

-- 20 Typical Tana Toraja Culinary Unique High Taste
+- 20 Typical Tana Toraja Culinary Unique with High Taste

 - Typical Culinary of NTT Flores

-Fried meatballs are a crispy Peranakan snack.
-Usually meatballs consist of a combination of beef, shrimp, fish, and chicken, or one of them.
+Fried meatballs are a crunchy Peranakan snack.
+Usually meatballs consist of a combination of beef, shrimp, fish and chicken, or one of them.

-Now, to make fried meatballs, processed meatballs use ground beef with a mixture of garlic, pepper, eggs, wheat flour, salt, sugar, and starch.
+So, to make fried meatballs, process the meatballs using ground beef with a mixture of garlic, pepper, eggs, wheat flour, salt, sugar and starch.

-The best is usually served hot using chili sauce.
+The most delicious is usually served hot using chili sauce.

 The next snack from Indonesia is fried food.
-Friedan is a generic name that refers to a variety of Indonesian fried snacks.
-Both sweet and savory, fried foods usually combine egg mixture using various additives such as tofu, sweet potatoes, jackfruit, tempeh, and bananas.
+Gorengan is a generic name for various typical Indonesian fried snacks.
+Both sweet and savory, fried foods usually combine egg mixture using various additions such as tofu, sweet potatoes, jackfruit, tempeh and bananas.

-These ingredients can be in the form of fine slices, then put them into the dough and then fry until cooked.
+These ingredients can be shaped into fine slices, then put them in the mixture and fry until cooked.

-Although there are various types, of course some of the varieties that are quite popular are fried sweet potatoes, fried bananas, fried tofu, fried cassava, and fried aci.
+Even though there are various types, of course some varieties that are quite popular are fried sweet potatoes, fried bananas, fried tofu, fried cassava and fried aci.

 Lemper is a savory snack made from glutinous rice and the inside is filled with fish, shredded, or shredded chicken, then rolled in foil or banana leaves.

-After wrapping the banana leaves, some preparations still have to be roasted in order to get the smell of smoke.
+After wrapping in banana leaves, some preparations still have to be grilled to get a smoky aroma.

 Well, the chicken version of lemper is usually called chicken lemper, while the other version that is similar to lemper is Semar has a fever.

-Semar mendem is a type of lemper mixed with shredded chicken and sticky rice, but it is wrapped in a thin omelet.
+Semar mendem is a type of lemper, a mixture of shredded chicken and sticky rice, but wrapped in a thin omelet.

 This Indonesian snack has two versions, savory and sweet.

-Generally, the toppings used are mashed nuts, chocolate sprinkles, jackfruit, oncom fermented ones, bananas, sugar, while modern additions include ice cream, sausage, or bacon.
+Generally, the toppings used are mashed nuts, chocolate sprinkles, jackfruit, oncom Fermented, bananas, sugar, while modern additions include ice cream, sausage, or meat.

 Serabi has a shape similar to this small pancake, which comes from the Sundanese word "sura" which means big.